steveturbek/Tangible-Interfaces/book.md

 - The physical-digital interface: bridging hardware + software + UI
 - Accessibility for all: What are tools for?

-### A prototyping philosophy
+### Prototyping as a Design Philosophy

 - Why write a design book about prototypes?
 - What is a prototype and why make them?
 - Learning through making
 - Don't fail fast, learn fast
 - Why designers fear usability tests
-- Do you know something, or just know about something? - the designers curse
+- Knowing something vs. knowing about something? - the designers challenge

 ### Strategic Design Decisions